tewhatuora/api-standards/docs/api-development/Asynchronous APIs/03-Protocols.md

 ### MQTT (Message Queuing Telemetry Transport)

 MQTT is a lightweight and efficient protocol designed for low bandwidth, high latency networks, which supports all [Async Patterns](../Asynchronous%20APIs/Async%20Patterns/01-Intro.md).
+This protocol is often used with IoT devices.

 API Providers **SHOULD** support the use of this protocol.

 ### AMQP (Advanced Message Queuing Protocol)

-AMQP (Advanced Message Queuing Protocol) is an open-standard messaging protocol that enables reliable, interoperable communication between applications or components, using message brokers to route and manage the flow of messages in a distributed system.
+AMQP (Advanced Message Queuing Protocol) is an open-standard messaging protocol that enables reliable, high performance and interoperable communication between applications or components, using message brokers to route and manage the flow of messages in a distributed system.

 API Providers **SHOULD** support the use of this protocol.